Robopoly/Quadcopter/README.md

 ## Power
 You can power the controller through the shield by connecting an 5V BEC to ESC1 pin.
 The 3.3V available with the micromatch or double pins are not the ones from the Arduino.
 Meaning you won't fry your controller if you use too much current.
-I recommend not to draw current from the 3.3V regulator of the controller, because that one powers the MPU-9150 in v0.1 of the shield.
-In v1, you must be careful about how much current you are drawing on the 3.3V pin of the Arduino.
+However, you should stick well within the limits as it powers the MPU-9150 and the I2C level shifter.

 ## Used pins
 ### Jumper